Long-time behavior of solutions to a fluid dynamic shape optimization problem via phase-field method: Introduction

 Finally, particular attention is drawn to the role of the design function $\varphi$ in the state equation, that appears as a control in the coefficient.
 In the typical case where $\alpha_\varepsilon$ depends linearly on $\varphi$, the problem resembles bilinear optimal control problems, which have been applied, for example, to the modeling of ecological phenomena \cite{mazari2022,mazari2023} and of the Bose-Einstein condensates and non-relativistic bosonic atoms and molecules \cite{hintermuller2013,feng2013} .

 \paragraph{Motivation}

-The main advantage of using phase fields is that the shapes and the inherent topology of the domain are quantified by a design function.
-It is thus quite natural to deal with topological changes during the optimization process.
-Hence, the initial value for the optimization process need not necessarily reflect the topology of the found optimal shape.
+The main advantage of using phase fields is that the shapes and the inherent topology of the domain are quantified by a design function. \jshsr{This allows us to naturally handle topological changes during the iterative process of approximating the optimal solution, meaning the initial guess does not need to share the topology of the final optimal shape.}

 Furthermore, we emphasize that the phase-field method, together with the present investigation, provides a pathway toward understanding the turnpike property in shape optimization.
 Essentially, the turnpike property in optimization is the phenomenon that the optimal trajectory spends a long-time near a steady-state, see, e.g., \cite{zaslavski2014}.